Columbus Delano

 Believing that the communal, collective, and nomadic lifestyles of Native American tribes led to war and impoverishment, Delano argued that the most humane Indian policy was to force tribes onto small reservations in the Indian Territory, ceding their land to the United States, and assimilating them into white culture.
 The goal was for Indian tribes to be independent of federal funding.
 To compel the Native tribes to move to reservations, Delano supported the slaughter to the near extinction of the vast buffalo herds outside of Yellowstone, which were essential to the maintenance of the Plains Indians' way of life.

 Concerning government reform, Delano defied Grant's 1872 executive order to implement the first Civil Service Commission's recommendations.
 With the exception of Yellowstone, the spoils system and corruption permeated throughout the Interior Department during his tenure, and Grant requested Delano's resignation in 1875; he left office with his reputation damaged.
 Delano remained a spoils man at a time when reformer demands for a federal merit system were gaining support.
 Delano returned to Ohio to practice law, tend to his business interests, and raise livestock; he did not return to politics and died in 1896.

-Although Delano was considered a 19th Century American "major mover and shaker", historians have criticized the corruption during Delano's tenure at the Interior Department, and his treatment of Native Americans, and his endorsement of slaughtering bison.
-Yellowstone is considered Delano's greatest achievement and he was considered to be an effective first administrator.
-While in office, Delano was an outspoken supporter of black American rights and opponent of the Ku Klux Klan.
+Delano was traditionally viewed as a 19th-century American "major mover and shaker."
+However, historians have strongly criticized Delano's weak oversight of the Interior, allowing rampant corruption, and for his treatment of Native Americans and endorsement of the Plains Indian bison slaughter.
+Yellowstone is considered Delano's greatest achievement, where bison and other wildlife were legally protected.
+He was viewed as an effective first administrator of America's first national park.
+While in office, Delano was an outspoken supporter of black American rights and an opponent of the Ku Klux Klan.

 Early life, education, and political career

-Columbus Delano was born in Shoreham, Vermont on June 5, 1809, the son of James Delano and Lucinda Bateman.
+Columbus Delano was born in Shoreham, Vermont, on June 4, 1809, the son of James Delano and Lucinda Bateman.
 The Delano family was of French ancestry; its first representative in America, Philip Delano, voyaged from Holland in 1621 on the Fortune, the sister ship of the Mayflower.
-In 1815, at the age of six, Delano's father died, and his family was put under the care of his uncle Luther Bateman.
+Delano's father died in 1815 when Delano was six years old, and his family was put under the care of his uncle Luther Bateman.
 In 1817 the family moved to Mount Vernon in Knox County, Ohio, where Delano resided for the rest of his life.
 Delano was raised primarily by Luther Bateman, who died in 1817.
-After an elementary education Delano labored in a woolen mill in Lexington, Ohio, and at other jobs, struggling on his own, to become largely self-sufficient while still a teenager.
+After an elementary education Delano worked in a woolen mill in Lexington, Ohio, and at other manual laboring jobs, becoming largely self-sufficient while still a teenager.

 After beginning self-directed legal studies, Delano formally trained with Mount Vernon attorney Hosmer Curtis from 1830 to 1831, and he attained admission to the bar in 1831.
 Delano became active in politics as a National Republican, and later as a Whig, and in 1834 he won election as Prosecuting Attorney for Knox County.
 He won reelection in 1836 and served two terms, 1835 to 1839.